Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Monochromatic focused reflection matrix

-\la{In contrast to standard synthetic ultrasound imaging, in which input and output focusing points coincide, the approach presented here decouples these points.
-In} emission, the incident energy is concentrated at the focusing point $\rin$\la{; this point can thus} be seen as a virtual source\mat{~\cite{Passmann1996,Bae2000}}.
-Similarly, in reception, a virtual sensor is synthesized by selecting echoes coming from the focusing point $\rout$.
-Therefore, each coefficient $R(\rout, \rin, f)$ of $\Rrr\al{(f)}$ contains the monochromatic responses of the medium between a set of virtual transducers. \la{The position of each virtual transducer maps onto a pixel of the ultrasound image.}
+The result of this beamforming process is a set of focused reflection matrices $\Rrr\al{(f)}$ obtained at each frequency $f$ of the bandwidth.
+In contrast to standard synthetic ultrasound imaging, in which input and output focusing points coincide, the approach presented here decouples these points.
+In emission, the incident energy is concentrated at the focusing point $\rin$\la{; this point can thus} be seen as a virtual source\mat{~\cite{Passmann1996,Bae2000}}.
+Similarly, in reception, a virtual sensor is synthesized by selecting the part of the back-scattered wave-field \just{originating from the vicinity of} point $\rout$.
+Therefore, each coefficient $R(\rout, \rin, f)$ of $\Rrr\al{(f)}$ contains the monochromatic responses of the medium between a set of virtual transducers. \la{The position of each virtual transducer maps onto a pixel of the ultrasound image.} {Fig.~\ref{fig:2Dcommon}\mat{(a)}} illustrates \la{this} matrix focusing process. \la{Note that, for clarity}, the input focusing operation \la{in {Fig.~\ref{fig:2Dcommon}}{(a)}} is represented by \la{a} cylindrical wave-front instead of a combination of plane waves.
+This is justified by the fact that \mat{a} plane wave synthetic beamforming numerically mimics a focused excitation \cite{Montaldo2009}.
+Note that the concept of virtual transducers is merely didactic and that, of course, they do not act as real source or sink of energy.
+Moreover, they are strongly directive: in the downward direction for the virtual source, in the upward direction for the virtual receiver.
+At last, in the monochromatic regime, the coupling between the transmit and receive beams can also occur above and below the focal depth due to spurious echos from out-of-focus scatterers.